-My migraines announce their imminent arrivals with great fanfare.
-After 30 years I know the drill: silver stars swirl before my eyes, and as I watch the psychedelic light show—the classic pre-migraine aura — I realize with growing dread that misery is on its way.
+My migraine headaches announce their imminent arrival with great fanfare.
+After 30 years I know the drill: silver stars swirl before my eyes, and as I watch the psychedelic light show — the classic pre-migraine aura — I realize with growing dread that misery is on its way.
 A few hours later, a vague tightness in my right temple gives way to a nauseating, one-sided pounding.

 If left untreated, the pain is so intense in its jackhammer-like regularity that the faintest light appears blinding, small sounds are intensified and smells are unbearable.
 The only relief is to sleep, fitfully, with an ice pack perched precariously on my head while my husband hovers, empathetic but powerless to help.
 As the hours wear on, I actually welcome the inevitable vomiting as a blessed sign that the end of the migraine is near.

 For years I sought relief in medication — and still take it when the migraine is full-blown.
 However, a few years ago, my chiropractor suggested acupuncture as a migraine preventive.
-Intrigued, I began treating my migraines through alternative and complementary medicine.
+Intrigued, I began treating my migraine symptoms through alternative and complementary medicine.

 According to the Association for Applied Psychophysiology & Biofeedback, “Numerous controlled, clinical, comparative, and long term follow-up studies [including a German study in 2007] have proven beyond any doubt that biofeedback can reduce and cure tension and migraine headaches among adults and children.”

 Biofeedback utilizes sensors placed on the body that teach a patient to monitor bodily functions like muscle tension, heart rate and blood pressure.
-As the patient watches the feedback from the sensors on a monitor, she learns how to control her body’s response — techniques she can implement later in the early stages of a migraine to promote muscle relaxation and lower blood pressure, both of which contribute to relieving migraine pain.
+As the patient watches the feedback from the sensors on a monitor, she learns how to control her body’s response — techniques she can implement later in the early stages of a migraine to promote muscle relaxation and lower blood pressure, both of which contribute to relieving migraine symptoms.
 Biofeedback is a favorite at the nationally recognized Diamond Headache Clinic in Chicago; to locate a provider in your area, visit the AAPB website.
-Or consider a personal biofeedback device such as the Stress Eraser.

 The premise of acupuncture, based on 2,500 years of Chinese medical tradition, holds that energy, or chi, circulates along specific meridian points on the body; hair-thin needles are inserted along meridian lines to balance and restore energy.
 Some research indicates that acupuncture may affect the central nervous system, increase circulation and increase endorphins — all of which can act as a balm for migraine sufferers.